Summer Institute: Earn College Credit

 Dr. Amy Bagby

-The course will explore the teaching cycle (planning, teaching, assessessing).
+The course will explore the teaching cycle (planning, teaching, assessing).
 We will begin with a biblical foundation for teaching and then dissect the practical application of planning a lesson, teaching the lesson, and assessing student growth.
 Students will get hands-on experience in a classroom setting.

 The Art of Literary Analysis